- The ageing process is characterised by :

 - Mild discomfort and ache over fat donor site – relieved by painkiller.

-- Swelling and bruising usually resolve by two weeks
+- Swelling and bruising usually resolved by two weeks of recouperation.

 - Avoid pressure over fat grafted area to ensure optimal survival.

 RISK AND COMPLICATION

 - Bruising and swelling are within expectation and are usually resolved within two weeks.